 Prerequisite: Completion of 50 semester hours in IT Network Administration program with 2.0 minimum GPA

 Designed to give Network Administration students on-the-job experience.
 The students must work in the community in a computer related area.
-(Repeatable 3 times) (2 Credits, 1 Lecture, 10 Lab/Lab-Discussion)
+(Repeatable 3 Times) (2 credits,

 IT Programming Certificate Internship